 Download the License Manager installation package.
 You need to install the License Manager on a computer that you will use as a license server in your company.
 See Licensing TestLeft.

-Close all the applications that may be using TestLeft files.
+Close all the applications that may use the same files that TestLeft uses.
 For example, Microsoft Visual Studio, web browsers, your tested application, and so on.

 Double-click the TestLeft installation package in Windows Explorer.
 The installation wizard will start.